Georgetaylor79/Georgetaylor79/README.md

 '
 '''

-'''"The price of success:hard work, patience and a few sacrifices.
+"The price of success:hard work, patience and a few sacrifices."
 >#### My goal is build my own company.

 www.whattreestudio.com